 How much screen time did Baby Yoda have in The Mandalorian season 1?

-The cherry on top is The Child, Mando's alien co-star lovingly dubbed by the Internet as Baby Yoda.
+The cherry on top is The Child, Mando's alien co-star lovingly dubbed Baby Yoda.
 His initial appearance caused a stir both inside and outside the Star Wars community.
 The character took the Internet by storm, inspiring numerous memes and building an impressive fanbase based on cuteness alone.

 Baby Yoda is also surprisingly powerful for an infant in a floating bassinet, so we can probably all agree that The Child must be protected at all costs.
 Which, thankfully, Mando realises as well.